Tata Consultancy Services: 2026 Nashik BPO workplace harassment case

-Trade secret lawsuit
+Trade secret lawsuits

 In a lawsuit filed in October 2014 in the US District Court in Madison, Epic Systems accused TCS and Tata America International Corp of "brazenly stealing the trade secrets, confidential information, documents, and data" belonging to Epic.
 This lawsuit was amended in January and December 2015.
 In April 2016, a US jury imposed a US$940 million fine on TCS and Tata America International Corp in the trade secret case, which was reduced to US$420 million in 2017.
 In 2020, an appeals court ruled that the US$280 million in punitive damages was "constitutionally excessive", but upheld the remaining portion of US$140 million in compensatory damages.
 The case concluded in November 2023, with TCS agreeing to pay US$125 million.

+In 2019, Computer Sciences Corporation (now DXC Technology) filed a lawsuit against TCS alleging misappropriation of trade secrets by TCS to develop its TCS BaNCS software platform.
+In 2023, a US jury originally awarded $210 million in damages, later reduced to $168 million by a district court.
+In June 2026, the United States Supreme Court declined to hear TCS's appeal, following which, TCS announced an additional $70 million provision for the settlement, bringing its total provision to $220 million.

 Sexual harassment allegations

 In 2019, an employee filed a complaint with the Kancheepuram labour court, alleging that Tata Consultancy Services' internal complaints committee mishandled a sexual harassment case.
 Despite the case being approved, there has been no significant progress over the years, with the worker accusing the company of delaying investigations.
 The worker has also reported unexplained transfers and other forms of alleged workplace retribution, including in performance reviews.